blueturtleai/krita-stable-diffusion/README.md

 ## FAQ

-**Will Img2img, In- and Out-Painting be supported?** Very likely everything will be supported.
+**Will In- and Out-Painting be supported?** Pretty likely everything will be supported.
 This depends on which features the stablehorde cluster supports.

 **How do I report an error or request a new feature?** Please open a new issue in this repository.